-- Professional experience in EU EOMs and/or EU Election Expert Missions and other EOMs in the same position and comparable positions. - Proven managerial capacity, organisational skills and capacity to work as part of a team in past EU EOMs. - Language proficiency in Spanish (C1) and English (C1). - Considered strong assets without being exclusive: Experience in the country, in the region, or in similar contexts. - The selection committee will also aim to achieve a balanced mix of nationalities and gender in the composition of the Core Team.
-The European Commission strongly encourages applications from newcomers and recent participants in relevant EODS training courses.
-These aspects provide additional criteria for the selection of Core Team members.

-In addition, full flexibility is required from the candidates in terms of mission timetable.
+- Professional experience in EU EOMs and/or EU Election Expert Missions and other EOMs in the same position and comparable positions. - Proven managerial capacity, organisational skills and capacity to work as part of a team in past EU EOMs. - Language proficiency in English (C1) and Spanish - Considered strong assets without being exclusive: Experience in the country, in the region, or in similar contexts. - The selection committee will also aim to achieve a balanced mix of nationalities and gender in the composition of the Core Team.
+The European Commission strongly encourages applications from newcomers and recent participants in relevant EODS training courses. - In addition, full flexibility is required from the candidates in terms of mission timetable.